servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	a particular battle against mixture, persecution, or compromise,
 	•	and a specific promise to those who overcome.
 The differences between the letters mirror the differences between the eras they represent.

 VIII.
 Summary — What the Reader Must Understand
 Before examining each church individually, the reader must recognize:
 	1	The seven churches were literal congregations.
+	2	The letters were addressed “unto the angel of the church of… (spiritual church).
-	2	Their spiritual conditions apply to believers in every generation.
+	3	Their spiritual conditions apply to believers in every generation.
-	3	Their sequence forms a prophetic outline across the Church Age.
+	4	Their sequence forms a prophetic outline across the Church Age.
-	4	They align with the structure of Daniel’s image.
+	5	They align with the structure of Daniel’s image.
-	5	They parallel the Old Testament daughters and their spiritual implications.
+	6	They parallel the Old Testament daughters and their spiritual implications.
-	6	They reflect the two-day prophetic cycle.
+	7	They reflect the two-day prophetic cycle.
-	7	Together they form a complete body under Christ the Head.
+	8	Together they form a complete body under Christ the Head.
 With these patterns in view, the following chapters will explore each church in detail—its literal message, its spiritual application, and its place within the larger prophetic structure of Scripture.

 CHAPTER 5 — EPHESUS / THE DAUGHTER OF BABYLON